AkshayS21/Navigation-Project-with-DQN/README.md

 Run the cell in Navigation_Project_Sub.ipynb as per the sequence.
 I have included the code for creating an instance of the Agent, Replay_Buffer as well as the Q-Network in the notebook itself.
 All the hyperparameters are initialized in these cells itself but you are welcome to change them as you wish.

+I have provided explanation in the cells for almost every line of code to make it easy for new learners to understand the process of the project.

 I have also provided my trained model - Banana_saved_model.pth which gives an averag score of 13.10 in just 500 episodes.

 ### Ideas for future work: